mert-devops/Gcloud-GKE-APP-Project/README.md

 ## Instructions
 1- Install Requirements <br/>
 2- Create a project and Enable Billing on the created Google Cloud Project <br/>
-3- Update projectconfig.json with your prefered settings <br/>
+3- Update projectconfig.json with your preferred settings <br/>

 You may just use default values I've committed. <br/>
 imagenameandversion should be in "techtestapp:v1" format<br/>